Semiramis Pekkan

-Semiramis Pekkan (born 30 September 1948) is a Turkish retired film actress and singer.
+Semiramis Pekkan (born 30 September 1948) is a Turkish film actress and singer.

 Career

 She is the youngest daughter of her family.
 Pekkan's mother was a housewife and her father was a military officer.
 She started her career with the movie Kara Memed directed by Tunç Başaran.
 Semiramis Pekkan has appeared as a guest actor on the Meydan Stage between 1965 and 1966.
-She started her music career in 1968 and got Gold Record Award in the following years.
-After getting married, she ended her career in cinema and music.
+She started her music career in 1968 and was awarded the Gold Record Award in the following years.
+After getting married, she ended her career in cinema and music until 2022.
 She has three studio albums that were released with Columbia, Odeon and Kervan music labels.